cloudflare/cloudflare-docs/content/workers/wrangler/api.md

 {{<Aside type="note">}}

 The `unstable_dev` function has an `unstable_` prefix because the API may change in the future.
 There are no known bugs at the moment and it is safe to use.
-If you discover any issues, please do report them as a [GitHub Issue](https://github.com/cloudflare/wrangler2/issues/new/choose) and we will patch them as soon as possible.
+If you discover any bugs, please open a [GitHub Issue](https://github.com/cloudflare/wrangler2/issues/new/choose) and we'll fix them as soon as possible.

 {{</Aside>}}